 There is actually a third major UK travel booking brand under the same ownership: ebookers.

-ebookers has recently teamed up with Dragonpass to offer airport lounge access as a new loyalty benefit for its BONUS+ programme.
+One positive angle is that ebookers has teamed up with DragonPass to offer airport lounge access as a loyalty benefit.

 How does ebookers BONUS+ work?